ices-taf/doc/taf-side-event.md

 #### 3. Interactive discussion with audience - experiences, challenges and solutions (30 mins)

 Slide with topics - run this like an open session:

-1. Introduce discussion topics
+1. Introduce discussion topics (5 mins)
-2. Open discussion with floor
+2. Open discussion with floor (15-20 min)
-3. Summarise
+3. Summarise (5-10 mins)

 ___